RubeHicksCube/APtoMAL/README.md

 The script my take a while, as to not time out Jikan API.

-use your MAL username in the script where it says USERNAME.
+Use your MAL username in the script where it says USERNAME.